Time Isn’t What You Think

 Tolle emphasizes that clock time is not inherently problematic.
 It is necessary for survival, collaboration, and creativity.

 Psychological Time is our mental and emotional relationship with time.
 It happens when we project into the future (worry, anticipation, striving, anxiety about what might happen).
-Or when we dwell in the past (regret, resentment, nostalgia, replaying events to feed an identity).
+Or when we dwell in the past (regret, resentment, nostalgia, replaying events in our minds).

 Psychological time pulls us out of the present moment and into mental narratives.
 It turns time into a psychological burden rather than a tool.